-- Potential federal tax credits, such as enterprise zone and work opportunity tax credits, and special deductions, such as accelerated depreciation, are not included in this analysis due to lack of necessary information; - Routine tax planning could result in hospitals retaining less earnings and thus earning less future investment income; - Tax net operating losses that remained at the end of 2019 could be used by some hospitals to offset future taxable income; and - Some non-profit hospitals pay unrelated business income tax already on a portion of their income.10
+- Potential federal tax credits.
+The analysis does not include federal credits such as enterprise zone and work opportunity tax credits, and special deductions, such as accelerated depreciation, are not included in this analysis due to lack of necessary information. - Routine tax planning.
+Taxable companies routinely plan their operations and structures to minimize tax, which could result in hospitals reporting lower taxable income than suggested by financial statements for exempt entities. - Tax net operating losses.
+Losses that remained at the end of 2020 could be used by some hospitals to offset future taxable income, which have not been considered in this analysis. - Unrelated business income tax.
+Some nonprofit hospitals already pay income tax on a small portion of their income.
+10 Had current payments of this tax been considered, the estimate of the value of foregone federal taxes would be reduced.